-- incomplete data entry,

-- drop-out from the study, and
+- incomplete data entry, - drop-out from the study, and

-- intercurrent event (any vaccine, including COVID-19 specific vaccine)

-will also be reported separately by intervention group.
+- intercurrent event (any vaccine, including COVID-19 specific vaccine) (for estimand 17.2 only) will also be reported separately by intervention group.

 Participants with complete data entry (i.e. complete APP weekly data and/or survey data) will be censored: